hyroai/agenda/README.md

 User: 234234234
 Bot: "Got it.
 What is your email?"
 User: sdfs@gmail.com
 Bot: "Got it.
 Thank you Yoni!
 I got your phone: 234234234, and your email: sdfs@gmail.com.
-We are sending you 4 pizzas to and my address is 881 Mill Street Greenville South Carolina."
+We are sending you 4 pizzas to 881 Mill Street Greenville South Carolina."
 ```

 Collecting data or making up transcriptions to cover all the options, even with machine learning is a pretty tedious task, and would be hard to maintain over time.